 Please note the following requirements related to prerequisite course work:

-- A single course may not be used to fulfill more than one prerequisite requirement (except a combined human anatomy/physiology class that is 6 semester credits or greater and includes a laboratory may be used to fulfill both the anatomy and physiology requirements).
+A single course may not be used to fulfill more than one prerequisite requirement (except a combined human anatomy/physiology class that is six semester credits or greater and includes a laboratory may be used to fulfill both the anatomy and physiology requirements).

-- All prerequisite course work must be completed before the start of the DPT program; preference will be given to students who have at least 80% of their math and science prerequisites (8 classes) completed at the time of application.
+All prerequisite course work must be completed before the start of the program.
+Preference will be given to students having completed at least 80% of the prerequisites at the time of application.

-- If a prerequisite course is taken more than once (even if at different universities), all instances that appear on the official transcript must be reported.
-The grades from all attempts will be averaged in prerequisite GPA calculations.
+If a prerequisite course is taken more than once (even if at different universities), all instances that appear on the official transcript must be reported.
+The grades from the best score on each class will be used in prerequisite GPA calculations.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.

 These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism, and light.